X4 Pharmaceuticals (XFOR) Received its Third Buy in a Row

-After Cowen & Co. and H.C.
-Wainwright gave X4 Pharmaceuticals (NASDAQ: XFOR) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Leland Gershell maintained a Buy rating on X4 Pharmaceuticals yesterday and set a price target of $20.00.
+After Oppenheimer and Cowen & Co. gave X4 Pharmaceuticals (NASDAQ: XFOR) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
+Analyst Mayank Mamtani reiterated a Buy rating on X4 Pharmaceuticals today and set a price target of $19.00.
 The company’s shares closed last Tuesday at $8.74.

-According to TipRanks.com, Gershell is a 2-star analyst with an average return of -1.7% and a 37.5% success rate.
-Gershell covers the Healthcare sector, focusing on stocks such as Milestone Pharmaceuticals, BioMarin Pharmaceutical, and Corbus Pharmaceuticals.
+According to TipRanks.com, Mamtani has 0 stars on 0-5 star ranking scale with an average return of -6.4% and a 28.0% success rate.
+Mamtani covers the Healthcare sector, focusing on stocks such as Spring Bank Pharmaceuticals, Arrowhead Pharmaceuticals, and Spectrum Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for X4 Pharmaceuticals with a $20.60 average price target, implying an 117.1% upside from current levels.
+Currently, the analyst consensus on X4 Pharmaceuticals is a Strong Buy with an average price target of $20.60, representing an 117.1% upside.
 In a report issued on March 26, Citigroup also maintained a Buy rating on the stock with a $15.00 price target.

 See today’s analyst top recommended stocks >>